jocelynpok29/dsiprojects/project_2/README.md

 # dsiprojects
 ### Overview

-This project seeks predict the price of housing and identify likely predictors influencing housing prices in Ames,Iowa.This can be done by looking into the house characteristics and locations.
+This project seeks to identify the best regression model to predict the price of the housing in Ames, Iowa and the best predictors of housing prices.
+This can be done by looking into the house characteristics and locations.

 ### Datasets